pallets/click/docs/python3.rst

       ...
     RuntimeError: Click will abort further execution because Python 3 was configured to use ASCII as encoding for the environment.
-Either switch to Python 2 or consult http://click.pocoo.org/python3/ for mitigation steps.
+Either switch to Python 2 or consult the Python 3 section of the docs for mitigation steps.

 You are dealing with an environment where Python 3 thinks you are